-- The vegan diet is composed of leafy greens, fruits, vegetables, whole grains, legumes, seeds, and nuts.
+- The vegan diet is a plant-based diet composed of leafy greens, fruits, vegetables, whole grains, legumes, seeds, and nuts.
 Eggs and dairy products are excluded and so are animal products like honey and gelatin.

 - Vegans can eat foods such as oatmeal, toast, frozen fruit, lentil soup, apples, dates, tofu lasagna, hummus and veggie burgers among other things.